 The band continues to write music and hone their act locally and across the tri-state area at venues like Arlene's Grocery and the Bitter End, as well as larger venues such as opening for Kool & The Gang at the Stamford, CT Wednesday Nite Live summer music series.

-The size of the band has lead to a wide variety of influences, which has produced a unique original sound.
-With songs that range from rock to funk to soul, mixing in pop hooks and improvisational jamming, it is difficult to put a genre on the band.
-The band takes pride in this liquid identity, allowing itself to mold and morph around the inspiration of each of the musicians.
-Their covers can range from David Bowie, to the Grateful Dead, the Talking Heads, Stevie Wonder, Michael Jackson, and everything in between.
+It is difficult to pin a genre on the band and the collective takes pride in this liquid identity, allowing itself to mold and morph around the inspiration of each of the musicians.
 There may not be a fixed genre, but there is certainly an identifiable sound that is The Dirty Vice Band.